TabotCharlesBessong/kido_medical_backend/README.md

 - Image Uploads using Cloudinary
 - Real-time Chat using Socket.io
 - Video and Voice Call Integration
+- Making post by doctors to educate rhe public

 ## Table of Contents